 Thank you for your interest in the Old Catholic Churches International.
-Below you will find information on the vocation process.

-Because of the varying views in the Independent Sacramental Movement, we would like to make sure that you understand what our denomination is all about and the requirements we have for our clergy.
+Because of the varying views in the Independent Sacramental Movement, we would like to make sure you understand what our denomination is all about and the requirements we have for our clergy.

 The process of ordination or incardination is as follows: